MarshMeadow/syncler-guide/README.md

 And click done.
 Enjoy!

-**NOTE THAT: Syncler is a client side app to help users track their watched content on different services.** [More Here](https://syncler.net/disclaimer)
+**NOTE THAT: "Syncler is a client side app to help users track their watched content on different services."** [More Here](https://syncler.net/disclaimer)